 - Kosher salt and pepper

 - 2 tablespoons brown sugar

 - 2 tablespoons roasted pumpkin seeds

 - Rinse all vegetables and cranberries well, pat dry and place in a large mixing bowl.
 Drizzle olive oil over all, and season liberally with salt and pepper.
 Toss well to coat with oil and seasoning.

 - Transfer brussels sprouts, squash and cranberries to a baking pan, so that everything is in a single layer.

-- Roast for about 30 minutes or until brussels sprouts turn brown and crisp in spots, and squash has golden brown spots.
-Turn vegetables halfway through roasting, to cook evenly.
+- Roast for about 30 minutes or until brussels sprouts turn brown and crisp in spots, and the squash has golden brown spots.
+Turn vegetables after about 15 minutes to cook evenly.

 - While vegetables are roasting, mix balsamic vinegar and brown sugar in a small saucepan and bring to a boil.
 Reduce heat and simmer for 10-12 minutes, or until mixture thickens and turns to a syrup consistency.